george-ayris/teach/README.md

 - Question bank
 - Search and then edit worksheets
 - Diagram labelling

+# LC
+- Get text in correct order inside group
+- Get group positions for ordering
+- Decide whether group is a question or not

 ## Online questions
 - Maths questions with working